 In January of 2009 I was hired by the USD 423 Board of Education to become the superintendent of schools for the 2009-10 school year.
 At that time I felt it was an opportunity of lifetime or a ‘dream job’ for me.
-After being on the job the past three years, I still feel that way.
+After being on the job the past four years, I still feel that way.
 The Moundridge community and school staff has been welcoming and willing to address the challenges that we currently face in public education.
 The staff at USD 423 is truly committed to providing whatever is necessary for the children in Moundridge.

 I’ve been a Kansan my whole life, growing up in Phillipsburg until I was twelve.
 Before my 8th-grade year my family moved to Smith Center where I ultimately graduated from high school.
 From there I went to Emporia State University to study education and play football.
 I met my wife, Drenda, at ESU and we were married before either of us graduated.
 In 1995 we moved to Great Bend where I would teach middle school science and then high school chemistry and physics.
 At GBHS I was the head high school girls basketball coach and assistant high school football coach.
 While teaching and coaching I began working on my Master’s degree in educational administration at Fort Hays State University.
 After starting my coursework in that program I felt like I had found what I wanted to do forever.
 As soon as I received my degree and graduated I decided to move out of the classroom and into school administration.
 I packed up my family and we moved to Douglass.